Abdelrhman-Samir-99/Projects/Food Diary/README.md

     + visible to all users.
   + Private meals are:
     + made by any user.
-    + only visible for the creator.
+    + only visible to the creator.
++ Every meal should consist of ingredients.
+  + Every ingredient is considered a meal.
 + All users can do the following:
   + get all records for a:
     + specific date.